ECU investigates building connected to five professor deaths

 Zipf said she fears cancer and other reported illness from faculty members in the building could be connected to asbestos.

 “The administration has renovated these other wings.
 They never renovated this wing.
 They were always telling us that the asbestos in this wing is stable.
 We do know asbestos exists in this building.
-I would like to know to what extent,” explained.
+I would like to know to what extent,” Zipf said.

 “They’ve been very responsive.
 I’m very grateful to ECU for paying attention to this issue,” Zipf said.